Ardiafrizky/sushee-frontend/API-Specs.md

 **URL:** /api/v1/food/{id}

 **Description:**
 This endpoint will posts a food object to the server.
-If the id are matched, the mathced food object will be updated.
+If the id are matched, the matched food object will be updated.
 If the id are not matched, a new food object will be created.

 **Request's Body**
 ```json